THE LITTLE ROCK ZOO

 In the twenty years we have been raising Barbados Blackbelly sheep, we have had many adventures, and we've met many wonderful people, but the following are just a few of the more interesting ones.

 2015 Was the Chinese year of the sheep.

-I must say the most unusual surprise was being contacted by a high-end fashion magazine that targets the Asian elite of Houston, Texas.
+I must say the most unusual surprise was being contacted by a high-end fashion magazine that targets the Asian elite population.
 They wanted to come to our farm for a photo shoot using our sheep as a backdrop for the fashion shoot they were planning for the next issue of the magazine.
 I thought it would be fun, but had no idea they would be bringing an entourage of people with them to do it.
 We had a photographer, a stylist, two hairdressers, two models, the editor of the magazine and I'm sure I've left someone out.
-They each arrived in a very expensive automobile that outdid the one that arrived just before them.
+They each arrived in a very expensive automobile that outdid the one that arrived before them.

 It was a rainy sort of day, so they set up shop in our barn for the models to change clothes and we are talking some clothes here.
 Furs, including fur covered five-inch stilettos, boots, dresses, etc. filled our tack room on three clothing racks.
 The prime shot of the day was one of the models dressed in an original Oscar De La Renta gown priced at $8,000.00, standing on a tree stump in our pasture.
 See below.

 This, by the way, is what a Barbados Blackbelly's tail should look like.
 No white and as long as the hocks.
 This ram belongs to Wesley Bradshaw.